Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Q4: In what way does this stanza contribute to the atmosphere of the poem?

-A4: This stanza establishes the Northland setting, creating a backdrop for the narrative and contributing to the atmosphere by depicting a wintry and enchanting landscape.
+A4: This stanza establishes the Northland setting, providing a backdrop for the narrative and contributing to the atmosphere by depicting a wintry, enchanting landscape.

 You may also like these